Best coronation-themed afternoon teas in London

 Coronation afternoon tea at The Goring London costs £75pp.

 Enjoy coronation-themed afternoon tea with the added authenticity of looking out onto Buckingham Palace from 1 May until 1 August.
-Welsh lamb sausage rolls join a selection of sandwiches including baba ghanoush and cucumber, apple, and dill crème fraiche.
+Welsh lamb sausage rolls join a selection of sandwiches including baba ghanoush and cucumber, apple, and dill creme fraiche.
 Plus, there are plain, fruit and cheese scones, as well as cherry chocolate mousse, apricot and almond tart, and an orchard fruit tart.
 Vegetarian, vegan, halal and gluten-free options are available too.

 Coronation-themed afternoon tea at The Rubens at the Palace costs £70pp and £90pp with champagne.

 Coronation afternoon tea is available to book at The Landmark London throughout the weekend of 6-8 May.
-As well as devouring savoury and sweet dishes, guests can celebrate with a glass of Champagne Pol Roger Brut Réserve NV.
+As well as devouring savoury and sweet dishes, guests can celebrate with a glass of Champagne Pol Roger Brut Reserve NV.
 This is particularly special as the drinks brand became the official champagne supplier for the royal family in 2004.

 Coronation afternoon tea at The Landmark London costs £88pp.

 Savour coronation afternoon tea at InterContintental’s Wellington Lounge throughout May, from 1-5pm every Wednesday to Sunday.
-The royal-themed delicacies on offer include finger sandwiches filled with slow roasted pheasant with truffle and balsamic pearls, handmade scones, and Martini cheesecake.
+The royal-themed delicacies on offer include finger sandwiches filled with slow-roasted pheasant with truffle and balsamic pearls, handmade scones, and Martini cheesecake.
 You can sip Darjeeling tea throughout, choosing from a varied blend.
 Plus, cake toppers feature the official coronation emblem and there’s a champagne option too.

 Coronation afternoon tea at InterContinental London costs £55pp or £68pp with a glass of champagne.